 UX monitoring and testing

-User experience is a crucial part of the onboarding process.
+User experience is crucial for onboarding new clients.
 Even with the best onboarding plan, if the product itself is overly complex or confusing, it’ll be nearly impossible to retain high-quality customers.

 Our top UX monitoring and testing tools are: